winglang/wing/docs/docs/04-standard-library/01-cloud/api-reference.md

 **Inflight client:** [@winglang/sdk.cloud.IQueueSetConsumerHandlerClient](#@winglang/sdk.cloud.IQueueSetConsumerHandlerClient)

-Represents a resource with an inflight "handle" method that can be passed to `Queue.setConsumer`.
+A resource with an inflight "handle" method that can be passed to `Queue.setConsumer`.

 #### Properties <a name="Properties" id="Properties"></a>